elkyc/ElkycDocumentSDK/README.md

 - documentMask: DocumentMask - you can set a mask for a scan process.
 We have a set of predefined masks as well you can set the custom one.
 - documentType: CaptureDocumentType - you can set a type of the document, mostly used internally
-- scanDocument: Bool - if step should try to scan a document with DocumentImageScan step
+- scanDocument: Bool - set to true if step should try to scan a document with DocumentImageScan step
 - confirmConfig: DocumentConfirm.Config - config for a DocumentConfirm step
 - docImage: UIImage? - you can pass an image directly to this step as well